Boundary-Aware Uncertainty for Feature Attribution Explainers: BACKGROUND

 where $Y \in \mathbb{R}^{n}$ has elements $Y_i = y_i$.

-Notice how the variance $\sigma^2 I$ is added to $K(X_{tr},X_{tr})$ in the quadratic form in Eq. \ref{noise-var}, resulting in smaller eigenvalues after matrix inversion.
-Since this quadratic form is subtracted, the decision to model labels as noisy increases the uncertainty (variance) of estimates the GP posterior provides.
+Note that the variance $\sigma^2 I$ is added to $K(X_{tr},X_{tr})$ in the quadratic form in Eq. \eqref{noise-var}, resulting in smaller eigenvalues after matrix inversion.
+Since this quadratic form is subtracted, the decision to model labels as noisy increases the uncertainty (variance) of the estimates that the GP posterior provides.
 This agrees with the intuition that noisy labels should result in more uncertain predictions.

-While GPs may also be defined over vector valued functions, in this work the independence of each output component is assumed, allowing for modeling with $c\geq 1$ independent GPs.
-For more details see Ch.2 of \cite{GPML}, from which the notation and content of this section were inspired.
+While GPs may also be defined over vector-valued functions, in this work the independence of each output component is assumed, allowing for modeling with $c\geq 1$ independent GPs.
+For more details see Ch.2 of \citet{GPML}.